 Also known as the Vereen Botanical Gardens, the park is located just outside North Myrtle Beach in Little River The park can be accessed from Rt.
 17 and Rt.
 179, just one mile from the North Carolina state border.
 Due to the secluded nature of this park, it is easy to miss from the road, so keep that mind when visiting and its best to have your GPS ready!

-The park opens at 8:00 am every day, and closes at sunset, year-round.
+The park opens at 9:00 am Monday -Saturday, and closes at sunset, year-round.
 Please be advised that there are no indoor restroom facilities at the park, but portable toilets are available.

 Special Things To Do At The Vereen Memorial Gardens